Close Menu

 Facebook Twitter LinkedIn

 The creative driving force behind Sparcstudio, Beverley has a passion for spa and hotel design.
-She told Editor, Vicky Lewis, about the latest trends coming through the sector and the inspiration she harnesses to create the standout designs that the studio is known for.
+She told Editor, Vicky Doe, about the latest trends coming through the sector and the inspiration she harnesses to create the standout designs that the studio is known for.

 A specialist in the creation of uplifting and unique wellness spaces, Beverley Bayes works alongside her Sparcstudio co-founders to pool their expertise and deliver designs with ‘heart and soul’.